Proposal-assumption check · §25D status

-Solar tax credit checker: can your quote still use the credit in 2026?
+Solar tax credit checker: is your quote still assuming a credit you can use in 2026?

 Your install — type in the details